-Calm seas, fair winds and clear skies to you,
+Calm seas, fair winds, and clear skies to you,

 South Whidbey Yacht Club

-|Welcome New Members|
+|Welcome New Members!!|

 Please welcome this month’s newest members to the yacht club.
 We look forward to meeting them at our upcoming events.

-June Membership Meeting
+March Membership Meeting

-Wednesday, June 15
+Wednesday, March 15

 Greenbank Progressive Club and Zoom

-Guest Speaker – Hans Aarhus
+Guest Speaker – Dr. Michael Sieracki

 *Remember to bring your own plates, silverware and glassware as part of SWYC’s goal to a cleaner environment by reducing waste.